DyzLecticus/Zeesoft/V3.0/ZDM/README.md

    * Optional parameter **idPropertyName**: The name of the ID property to add.
 Specifying this parameter will make the conversion add a property with the specified name to all remaining classes.
    * Optional parameter **idPropertyType**: The type of the ID property.
 Defaults to 'java.lang.String'.

-**Self documenting and self testing**
-The tests used to develop the ZDM are also used to generate this README file.
-Run the [ZDM](https://github.com/DyzLecticus/Zeesoft/blob/master/V3.0/ZDM/src/nl/zeesoft/zdm/test/ZDM.java) class as a java application to print this documentation to the standard out.
-Click [here](#test-results) to scroll down to the test result summary.

 nl.zeesoft.zdm.test.TestModel
 -----------------------------
 This test shows how to create a *Model* instance and then apply some transformations to it.